About the Program

-ESU’s Department of Communication Studies aims to prepare students for civic participation in an increasingly complex world that requires sophisticated practical, critical, and theoretical understandings of human communication. the coursework and degree programs focus on the history, theory, and critical evaluation of human and mediated communication in the areas of broadcasting, speech communication, media studies, and public relations.
+ESU’s Department of Communication Studies aims to prepare students for civic participation in an increasingly complex world that requires sophisticated practical, critical, and theoretical understandings of human communication. the coursework and degree programs focus on the history, theory, and critical evaluation of human and mediated communication in the areas of broadcasting, public communication & advocacy, media studies, and public relations.

 The communication studies program at ESU offers practical field experiences and frequent interactions with qualified, experienced faculty members.

 Communication studies majors secure employment in a variety of fields after graduation including journalism, sales, advertising, public relations, media development, and broadcasting.
 Some graduates pursue advanced degrees at the master’s or doctoral level.
-Several options are available to students majoring in communication studies. four tracks are offered: broadcasting, media studies, speech communication and public relations.
+Several options are available to students majoring in communication studies. four tracks are offered: broadcasting, media studies, public communication & advocacy, and public relations.
 Students may also choose to minor in communication studies.
 Communication Studies Minor (18 credits)

 The internship program for communication studies majors is designed to provide real-world experiences in the field of communication. internships are considered essential in the areas of broadcasting and public relations, but are also helpful in preparing students for many other communication areas. the broadcasting track requires students to take a three-credit internship, but students in all tracks are encouraged to apply for an internship.

 Students may participate in two communication studies organizations: WESS Radio and PRSSA.

 90.3 FM WESS is a student-operated, non-commercial, FCC-licensed radio station located on the ESU campus.
 WESS offers a variety of alternative entertainment and educational programming including a diversified music format, talk shows, Warriors sports, and vintage radio programs.